Li family (banking): Li Fook-kow (1922–2011)

-Eric Li (1929– )
+Eric Li (born 1929)

 Eric Li is the son of Li Lan-sang, and served as Chairman of Kowloon Dairy.
 Eric Li also served on the board of Bank of East Asia from 2006 to 2016.

 Third generation

-Sir David Li (1939– )
+Sir David Li (born 1939)

 Son of Li Fook-shu, David Li studied mathematics at Imperial College London, and then studied economics and law at Selwyn College, University of Cambridge.
 He joined the bank in 1969, becoming Chief Executive in 1981 to 2019, and Chairman in 1997.
 Throughout his distinguished career, he served as a member of the Legislative Council, the Executive Council, was the Pro-Chancellor of the University of Hong Kong and sat on a number of boards of public Hong Kong companies.
 In the 2005 Queen's Birthday Honours, he was made a Knight Bachelor by the United Kingdom for his contributions to British education.

-Arthur Li (1945– )
+Arthur Li (born 1945)

 Younger brother of David Li, Arthur Li is a qualified doctor and politician.
 Educated at the University of Cambridge, Arthur Li held several prominent roles in education and government, becoming the Vice-Chancellor of Chinese University of Hong Kong from 1996 to 2002, the Secretary for Education and Manpower from 2002 to 2007, and since 2015 has been appointed as the Chairman of the Council of the University of Hong Kong.
 He is also a current member of the Executive Council, and serves as a director of the Bank of East Asia.

-Gladys Li (1948– )
+Gladys Li (born 1948)

 Daughter of Simon Li, Gladys Li trained as a barrister in England and became involved in politics and public affairs upon her return to Hong Kong in 1982.
 Appointed Queen's Counsel in 1990, she was the Chairman of the Hong Kong Bar Association in 1995 and 1996.

-Stephen Li (1960– )
+Stephen Li (born 1960)

 Younger brother of Gladys Li, Stephen Li trained as an accountant at King's College London and joined the Bank of East Asia as a director in 2006.

-Aubrey Li (1950– )
+Aubrey Li (born 1950)

 Son of Li Fook-wo, Aubrey Li was educated at Brown University and received his MBA from Columbia University.
 He worked as an investment banker and joined the Bank of East Asia as a director in 1995.

-Donald Li (1954– )
+Donald Li (born 1954)

 Son of Henry Li, Donald Li was educated at Cornell University and at the University of Hong Kong Faculty of Medicine.
 Donald Li was an active member of a number of government and public health bodies as well as serving as a steward of the Hong Kong Jockey Club.